devopsgroup-io/catapult/README.md

 ## Services Setup ##

-devopsgroup.io Release Management uses several third-party services to pull everything off - below is a list of the required services and setup steps.
+devopsgroup.io Catapult Release Management uses several third-party services to pull everything off - below is a list of the required services and setup steps.

 1. DigitalOcean Sign-Up and Configuration
     1. Create an account at http://digitalocean.com